 On Thursday, April 11, artist Pat Viles was host to Hickory Museum of Art’s Coffee in the Coe group in her gorgeous home and art studio.
 A decades-long resident of North Carolina, Pat’s resume includes exhibitions around the globe.
 The permanent collection at Hickory Museum of Art is fortunate enough to contain three painted silk works by the artist.
 Her silk works give an appearance close to that of stained glass, evident in the stained glass version of one of her pieces in her entryway.
-The group was given a tour of Pat’s staggering collection of artworks by her peers.

 Pat has traveled the globe to create her works.
 She shared her completed works, sketchbooks, and works in progress.
 Many of the sketches she shared were from Greece and the Mediterranean.
 Works by her peers were also created all over the world.
 She discussed working as a translator in France, asking only to be compensated with a work from the artist.